sergisiso/NEMO/tools/REBUILD_NEMO/README.rst

 It does this by breaking down the 4D input variables over their 4th dimension (generally time) by way of a while loop.

+For large applications like rebuilding high resolution configuration restart, a mpp version has been developed.
+This version called `mpp_rebuild_nemo.exe` works exactly as the sequential version (same namelist options) but required at least 2 cores (one core to read variables and send it to a writer).
+The advantage is that readers read data at the same time that the writer writes the data.
+This version is automatically used when rebuild_nemo submit to compute node (-l option, see below)

 How to compile it
 =================
 REBUILD_NEMO is compiled in the same manner as all the other tools.
 The compilation script is maketools and the option are very similar to makenemo.
+Both versions (sequential and mpp) are compiled at the same time.

 Here an example of how to compile REBUILD_NEMO on the MetOffice XC40 HPC: